gabfr/work-around-the-world/README.md

 ### Airflow Connections

+If you hit on the wall with the `python aws/register_airflow_connections.py` below we have a table with a dictionary of connections used by this ETL system.
 Excluding the Redshift and the Amazon Web Services Credentials, the other configurations should be done as the other fields column states:

 | Service | Conn ID | Conn Type | Other fields |
 | ------- | ------- | --------- | ------------------ |